Percolation-Labs/percolate/README.md

 - Get setup in a few minutes by launching the Percolate instance on docker.
 - Use the cli from source to initialize data within your local instance (see notes below).
-- Use Percolate without your preferred postgres client without any other programming language.
+- Use Percolate with your preferred postgres client without any other programming language.

 ```sql